chandchen/social-media/README.md

 # Auth/Profile/Upload System
 How to Use Django's Built-in Authentication System

+How to Upload Files With Django

-Registration of the following features:
+Functions has been achieved of the following features:

 * Login

 * Logout

 * Sign up

 * Password Change

 * Password Reset(Hold)

 * Upload Files(Image/Video)

 * User Profile

 * Account Settings

+* Image Albums

+* Files Delete/Trash and Restore

 ***